-Fruit salsa made from apples, oranges, kiwis and strawberries and tortilla chips baked with cinnamon sugar for dipping.
-Colorful party appetizer or healthy dessert!
-Vegan.
+Fruit salsa made from apples, oranges, kiwis and strawberries.
+Made even more delicious with homemade baked cinnamon sugar tortilla chips to use for dipping!
+Colorful party appetizer or healthy summertime vegan dessert.

 Where are my fruit lovers?

 This recipe is a hit for parties or summer gatherings!

 Plus it takes minimal effort to throw together.

 Those cinnamon chips?
 I’ll tell you how to make them, but the fruit salsa can totally be eaten without them or with whatever sweet chips you like.

 Fruit salsa is another one of my grandma’s go-to appetizers.
 She calls it apple salsa but there are also kiwis, an orange and strawberries in there.

 It’s probably a go-to recipe for her because we all love it so much!